 |August 1 - October 16||Winter Issue|

-More than personal anecdote, we are looking for work that grapples with human consciousness on a global level, incorporates uncommon themes.
+As always: More than personal anecdote, we are looking for work that grapples with human consciousness on a global level, incorporates uncommon themes.
 Figurative, speculative, and metaphysical work encouraged and appreciated.

 Please submit up to three short prose / prose poetry pieces, no more than around 500 words a piece, or 3-5 poems in a single document.
 Put your name and email address in the document.
-No previously published work, whether in print or on the web.

 Optionally, you can include a Word or PDF document with a cover letter, artist statement, and any descriptions or insights into your art work you'd like to share.